-- All four WFUHS Forsyth County dialysis facilities are currently operating above the ESRD performance standard of 2.8 patients per station per week. - Forsyth County dialysis facilities as a whole are operating above the ESRD performance standard of 2.8 patients per station per week. - The applicant adequately demonstrates that SKC will be operating above 2.8 patients per station per week in its projected utilization, which is based on historical patient utilization increased at the individual county growth rate. - The applicant adequately demonstrates that the proposed addition of eight stations is needed in addition to the existing and approved dialysis services in Forsyth County.
+- All four WFUHS Forsyth County dialysis facilities are currently operating above the ESRD performance standard of 2.8 patients per station per week. - Forsyth County facilities, as a whole, are operating above the ESRD performance standard of 2.8 patients per station. - The applicant adequately demonstrates that MSDC will be operating above 2.8 patients per station per week in its projected utilization, which is based on historical patient utilization increased annually at the individual county annual growth rate. - The applicant adequately demonstrates that the proposed addition of two stations is needed in addition to the existing and approved dialysis services in Forsyth County.

-- application,
+- Application

-- exhibits to the application, and
+- Exhibits to the application

-- information which was publicly available during the review and used by the Agency.
+- Information publicly available during the review and used by the Agency